legezam/elm-scaffold/README.md

 Not elegant, not error proof, not pythonic, just get the job done ASAP. :)

+The module structure was influenced by this [blog post](http://blog.jenkster.com/2016/04/how-i-structure-elm-apps.html). (written by Kris Jenkins)

 ## Requirements

 * the only requirement is to have python 3 installed